Tanoh Kpassagnon: New Orleans Saints

 Kpassagnon signed a two-year contract with the Saints on March 29, 2021.
 He was placed on injured reserve on December 2.

 On February 27, 2023, Kpassagnon signed a two-year contract extension with the Saints.
 In Week 15 against Tommy DeVito and the New York Giants, Kpassagnon recorded a career–high three sacks.

 On May 28, 2024, it was announced that Kpassagnon had suffered a torn Achilles tendon in the offseason and would miss training camp as a result.
 On August 27, Kpassagnon was placed on the reserve/Physically Unable to Perform (PUP) list to begin the season.
 He was activated on December 14.

 Chicago Bears

 On July 22, 2025, Kpassagnon signed with the Chicago Bears.
 He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
 For Week 1 against the Minnesota Vikings on Monday Night Football, he was elevated off the practice squad.
 At the start of the second half, Tanoh sacked J. J. McCarthy.
 He was signed to the active roster on September 20.
 He was released on October 17 and re-signed to the practice squad.
 Kpassagnon was released again on October 21.

 Indianapolis Colts

 On October 27, 2025, the Indianapolis Colts signed Kpassagnon to their practice squad.
-He was released on November 18.
+He was released by Indianapolis on November 18.

+Tennessee Titans

+On August 21, 2026, the Tennessee Titans signed Kpassagnon.
+Nine days later, he was placed on injured reserve before the start of the 2026 season.